AndyYuen/spring-boot-for-data-virtualization/README.md

 Change to the "sso-portfolio-vdb" directory.
 Create a secret containing the keystore for using SSL and a configmap containing the application.properties file.
 And then deploy the application.
 <pre>
-oc create secret generic sslsecret --from-file=src/main/resources/keystore.jks oc create configmap image-service --from-file=src/main/resources/application.properties mvn clean -P openshift fabric8:deploy
+oc create secret generic sslsecret --from-file=src/main/resources/keystore.jks oc create configmap portfolio-vdb --from-file=src/main/resources/application.properties mvn clean -P openshift fabric8:deploy
 </pre>